dojo/widget-core/README.md

 v(tag: string, options: VNodeProperties, children?: (DNode | null)[]): HNode[];
 ```
 ##### `w`

+`w` is an abstraction layer for dojo-widgets that allows dojo 2 managements, caching and lazy instantiation.

 Creates a dojo-widget using the `factory` and `options`.